brentvollebregt/nitratine.net/posts/python-encryption-and-decryption-with-pycryptodome/post.md

 ```

 ## Examples
-In these examples I will use the CFB mode to show that the input data can be encrypted and then decrypted to give the original input data.
+In these examples, I will use the CFB mode to show that the input data can be encrypted and then decrypted to give the original input data.

 In each example I will generate a new key that will be used in the session; as described before, you will need to generate a key yourself and save it for encryption and decryption since encryption and decryption most likely won't be done in the same session (you can't rely on `get_random_bytes` to get your key back).

 ### String Example Proof
-In this proof I will demonstrate how to encrypt and decrypt a string.
+In this proof, I will demonstrate how to encrypt and decrypt a string.

 ```python
 from Crypto.Cipher import AES